First Walkers

 What's Normal for a Baby's Sweaty Feet?

-Crawling, exploring, and playing are hard work.
-Sweating helps their bodies stay cool during these energy-intensive activities.
-Hot weather, stuffy rooms, and warm clothes can also trigger it.
+Crawling, exploring, and playing are hard work, and sweating helps their bodies stay cool during these energy-intensive activities.
+It's especially common in warm weather or when they're wearing warm clothes and socks.

-Hands and feet have a much higher density of glands than other body areas, making them naturally more prone to sweating.
+Did you know that hands and feet have a much higher density of sweat glands than other body areas?
+This makes them naturally more prone to sweating.

 Symptoms of Hyperhidrosis in Kids